-Until I take you to the part of the article explaining everything you need to know about visiting and the essential information you need to know before getting here, I want to guide you through the infinite list of answers to the following question…
+Until I take you to the part of the article where I explain everything you need to know about visiting and the essential information you need to know before getting here, I want to guide you through the infinite list of answers to the following question…

 Why you have to visit El Nido?